K41R05/A3-Part-II-Q1/README.md

 # A3-Part-II-Q1
-includes: QuickSort.cpp, README.md, printOut.md (a script of the program log of running the algorithim)
+includes: Source.cpp, README.md, printOut.md (a script of the program log of running the algorithim)

-UPDATE: the QuickSort.cpp is broken, I commented close to the code that I was unable to make run unfortunately.
+UPDATE: the Source.cpp is broken, I commented close to the code that I was unable to make run unfortunately.
 I have the skeleton of what the broken portion looks like.

 README.md (This is the current file you're on)
   - Give a basic description of the QuickSort.cpp

-QuickSort.cpp is an integer array quicksort program.
+Source.cpp is an integer array quicksort program.
 It comes with a greeting and instructions for inputs:
 "Hello and welcome to the Integer QuickSort Program!"
 "Please type out any integers to input (Enter a character when you're done inputting)"